0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 > **Precision** is the granularity and dynamic range of the number system (FP32 vs FP16 vs bfloat16; reduced-mantissa internal modes). **Accuracy** is closeness to an intended reference semantics. **Stability** is whether small perturbations remain controlled or are amplified by the computation. **Conditioning** is sensitivity of the underlying problem; even a stable algorithm cannot overcome severe ill-conditioning. **Discretization/modeling error** is the gap between a continuous or idealized process and the discrete approximation you simulate.
 Instability can come from either the method or the representation; they often co-occur.

-Differentiable world models force discretization error into the foreground because it exists even in exact arithmetic; yet it interacts with floating-point error, because discretization stability governs whether finite-precision perturbations remain benign.
+World models force discretization error into the foreground because it exists even in exact arithmetic; yet it interacts with floating-point error, because discretization stability governs whether finite-precision perturbations remain benign.

----

-## When tiny rounding becomes a different program
+## Mentasm <a href="https://joeybeltram-rs.bandcamp.com/track/mentasm" target="_blank" rel="noopener" class="track-link" title="Second Phase – Mentasm"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

-The mechanism that turns “tiny numerical differences” into qualitatively meaningful behavior in differentiable world models is not that the rounding error is larger.
+The mechanism that turns “tiny numerical differences” into qualitatively meaningful behavior in world models is not that the rounding error is larger.
 It is that the program is more sensitive: many programs make decisions based on quantities computed by reductions, and those decisions change the computation path.

 A clarifier up front: **not all rounding changes the “program.”** In smooth regions of a computation, rounding typically perturbs outputs continuously.
 The qualitative change happens when those perturbations interact with **discrete control flow**: events, stopping rules, acceptance tests—anything that makes a piecewise-defined program path.

 Floating-point arithmetic is not associative.
 The order in which a reduction accumulates terms affects the final rounded result.
 In scalar code this can often be ignored.
 In parallel code it cannot, because parallel reductions impose a reduction tree, and that tree depends on tiling, vectorization, warps, blocks, kernel selection, and sometimes nondeterministic scheduling.

 In a conventional neural network, a low-order change in a reduction often manifests as a low-order change in an activation.
 Over many training steps, that can still lead to trajectory divergence, but the divergence often looks like noise.
-In differentiable world models, reductions frequently sit on decision boundaries: force accumulation, residual norms, constraint penalty sums, Monte Carlo integrals.
+In world models, reductions frequently sit on decision boundaries: force accumulation, residual norms, constraint penalty sums, Monte Carlo integrals.
 These are the quantities that determine solver termination, event triggering, and stability.

 A minimal mechanism is: